|

 Subscription numbers

 Just because people aren’t subscribing doesn’t mean they aren’t reading, sharing, liking, commenting and linking to a blog.
 I began building my subscription list back in 2017.
-By May 2019 it stood at 900+.
+By May 2019 it stood at 900+ (and in 2026 it's over 4,000).
 Compare that with 398K+ website page views in the past 12 months and it becomes clear that readership doesn’t equal sign-up.

 It’s lovely to see people subscribing and visiting our sites but there’s a limit to how much we should dwell on the numbers.
 Someone else might have a website with much lower page-view numbers than mine but be targeting their core clients just as effectively and achieving their business goals.

 The big issue is whether we’re discoverable by those who need our help and want to commission our services or buy our books, training courses and other products.
-Do we have a visible online fingerprint?
+Do we have a visible online footprint?
 Does that help our potential clients to find us?
 And are we securing the kind of work we want at the fee we desire?
 Those are the questions we should be focusing on.
 Density Current evidence suggests that longer blog posts get more likes and shares (see The Ideal Length for Blog Posts, Tweets, and Everything Else in Your Marketing).
 That can mean that our content is text-heavy.
 Two thousand words of waffle won’t do the blogger any favours so quality is always paramount.
 Focus on solving people’s problems and you won’t go far wrong.
 And if that means walls of text, break them up – not only with paragraph breaks and headers but also boxes, quotes images (Canva is your friend!), and bites of video or audio.
 Emotional connection There’s no doubt that when it comes to hearing someone’s voice and seeing their smile audio and video have the edge.
 That’s another reason why you might decide to add these media into the mix.
 But written content can be emotive too.
 When we solve people’s problems we make them feel something – relief, appreciation, a sense that they’re not alone, that they’re being listened to.
 I’m hoping you feel I’ve listened to you by dedicating this Q&A to your question and that you feel happy as a result.
 And I hope that you’ll share this post and visit again.
 That’s a win for both of us.
 And if you publish consistently useful, emotive stuff on your blog on a regular basis, you’ll build trust.
 When we’re trusted, our content is more likely to be shared and linked to ... sometimes even before the reader has had time to look at it.
 You can enhance those trust levels by making your blog posts recognizable, for example by incorporating images with a consistent design and your brand colours.
 Delivery Getting eyes on your blog is tricky at the beginning.
 Social media is the most powerful delivery tool available and should be incorporated into any content marketing strategy.
 Invisible content is of no value to you or your audience so build your network and use it to share what you’re publishing.
 Even if your blog content is solely focused on clients’ problems, other editors and proofreaders will also be interested because their clients might have similar concerns.
 Plus, colleagues are advocates.
 The international editorial community is beyond generous ... unusually so, I think.
 Engage with it, share your blog content with it, and give back what you get through reciprocation.
 If you create high-quality posts, your editorial friends will support you, I promise.
 What should you do?
-If your target audience wants to receive your content in written format, and that’s something you want to embrace, you should blog.
-Blogging isn’t on the way out.
-It’s as vibrant as ever ... as long as the content is giving people what they need, discoverable by those who need it, and readable on the devices they’re using.
-And to answer the final part of your question, I am absolutely going to continue blogging – I think that for our audience nothing beats it.
-I’m excited (and nervous!) about incorporating audio and video but the blog will remain my primary channel until further notice!
-Let me know when yours is live!

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.